MichielDeRuiter/InfoVis-team-4/README.md

 ### Meeting notes:
 Discussed which dataset to use.
 Outcome: use Reddit data

+We will have teem meetings every Wednesday after the lecture and every Thursday after our TA meeting.

 #### Decisions:
 * Use Python and Flask as back-end
 * Front-end to use will be decided base don features we want to visualize